 In October of 2016 Silver Mountain was purchased by Tryg Fortun, a passionate skier and customer of Silver Mountain.
 Tryg decided that he wanted to use his “stoke” for Silver Mountain to help the resort reach its true potential.
 With a fresh leader and a new outlook on life, Silver Mountain has undertaken massive amounts of infrastructure improvements, and behind the scenes work that is setting the stage for the next chapter of improvement.

-Since 2016 Silver Mountain, has reopened the Jackass Snack Shack, added Mo’s Froyo & Jo and The Donut Hole to the village and is getting ready to embark on a Mountain House remodel.
-The resort has come a long way since it first opened but still maintains a piece of its history with a Jackass Day celebration every year commemorating the original Jackass Resort and offering $12 lift tickets.
+Since 2016, Silver Mountain has reopened the Jackass Snack Shack, added Mo’s Froyo & Jo, The Donut Hole, and Silver Mountain Sports Shop to the village, and purchased and remodeled the Silver Inn, formerly the Silverhorn Motor Inn.
+The resort has come a long way since it first opened but still maintains a piece of its history with a Jackass Day celebration every year commemorating the original Jackass Resort and offering discounted lift tickets.